Termi7/Bear_Classifier/README.md

 • Before you do anything install python on your machine from https://www.python.org/ and make sure you install the pip package manager too.
-*These authors contributed equally.
-Copyright © 2023, Association for the Advancement of Artificial Intelligence (www.aaai.org).
-All rights reserved.
-Figure 1: How the website should look if its run correctly
 • next run pip install –upgrade pip
 • after run pip install TensorFlow==2.12.*
 • Next run pip install Pillow